-- Due to metabolism several harmful excretory products are formed and process of removing toxic waste from the body is called execretion. - The human excretory system comprises a pair of kidneys, a pair of ureters, urinary bladder, urethra. - Each kidney is composed of approximately 1.3 to 1.8 millions of uriniferous tubules or nephrons, which are structural and functional units of kidney. - A nephron comprises glomerulus, bowman's capsule, proximal convoluted tubule (PCT), Henle's loop, Distal convoluted tubule (DCT) and collecting tubule.
+- Due to metabolism several harmful excretory products are formed and process of removing toxic waste from the body is called execretion. - The human excretory system comprises kidneys, ureters, urinary bladder and urethra. - Each kidney composed of a large number of uriniferous tubules or nephrons, which are structural and functional units of kidney. - A nephron comprises glomerulus, bowman's capsule, proximal convoluted tubule (PCT), Henle's loop, Distal convoluted tubule (DCT) and collecting tubule. - Formation of urine involves four stages.
+Glomerular filteration, tubular reabsorption, tubular secretion, and concentration of urine.

-- Formation of urine involves four stages.
-1) Glomerular filteration, 2) Tubular Reabsorption, 3) Tubular Secretion, 4) Formation of concentrated Urine. - Kidneys remove nitrogenous waste from body, maintains water balance (osmoregulation), salt content, pH, and blood pressure in human body. - Dialysis machine is an artificial kidney which filters the blood to remove the metabolic wastes out side the body. - Kidney transplantation is a permanent solution to renal failure patients. - Different animals have different excretory organs e.g. amoeba-contractile vacuole, platyhelminthes- flame cells, annelida-nephridia, arthropoda-malpighian tubule, reptiles, birds and mammals-kidney. - There are no special organs for excretion in plants.
-Plants store different waste materials in leaves, bark, roots, seeds which fall of from the plants. - Plant metabolites are two types i) primary metabolites eg: proteins carbohydrates and fats. ii) secondary metabolites eg: alkaloids, gums, tannins, latex and resins.
+- Kidneys remove nitrogenous waste from body, maintains water balance (osmoregulation), salt content, pH, and blood pressure in human body. - Dialysis machine is an artificial kidney which filters the blood to remove the metabolic wastes out side the body. - Kidney transplantation is a permanent solution to renal failure patients. - Different animals have different excretory organs e.g. amoeba-contractile vacuole, platyhelminthesflame cells, annelida-nephridia, arthropoda-malpighian tubule, reptiles, birds and mammals-kidney. - There are no special organs for excretion in plants.
+Plants store different waste materials in leaves, bark, roots, seeds which fall of from the plants. - Plant metabolites are two types i) primary metabolites eg: proteins carbohydrates and fats. ii) secondary metabolites eg: alkoloides, tannins, latex and resins.
 These are economically important to us. - Excretion is the removal of material from living beings where as secretion is movement of materials from one point to other.